randomstring/WeasleyClock/README.md

 ## Chimes

 - The grandmother/grandfather clock came with a set of chimes.
-I plan to integrage them once I have the clock mechanism finished.
+I plan to integrate them once I have the clock mechanism finished.
 I found an example implementation.
    - https://hackaday.io/project/10771-audible-notifications-by-a-grandfathers-clock
    - https://github.com/borazslo/GPIOChimes